Martyrdom in Iran: Martyrdom of Ali and Husayn

-The genesis of Shi’a Islam is rooted in the idea that the charismatic and politico-religious authority possessed by the prophet Muhammad was transferred to his biological descendants after his death in 632 CE.
+The genesis of Shia Islam is rooted in the idea that the charismatic and politico-religious authority possessed by Muhammad was transferred to his biological descendants after his death in 632 CE.
 The resulting claim to the rightful leadership of the Muslim community (the ummah) was thus supposed to pass, in the form of the Imamate, to the descendants of Muhammad’s daughter Fatima (606–632) and her husband Ali b.
 Abi Talib (600–661).
-Yet the political reality in the decades after the Prophet’s death diverged from that vision.
-After the death of the prophet Mohammad in the year 632, a disagreement arose between the followers of Mohammad as to who should be appointed as the prophet's successor.
-The Muslims were split between two groups, those who supported Abu Bakr, a companion of the prophet, and those who supported Ali, the prophet's cousin and son-in law.
+Yet the political reality in the decades after Muhammad's death diverged from that vision.
+After the death of Mohammad in the year 632, a disagreement arose between the followers of Mohammad as to who should be appointed as Muhammad's successor.
+The Muslims were split between two groups, those who supported Abu Bakr, a companion of Muhammad, and those who supported Ali, Muhammad's cousin and son-in law.
 Ultimately, Abu Bakr became the first caliph, and his followers are today known as Sunni Muslims.
 The followers of Ali are known as Shia Muslims.
-Abu Bakr served for three years, and appointed Umar as his successor in 634.
+Abu Bakr served for two years, and appointed Umar as his successor in 634.
 Umar served as caliph for ten years, during which he was responsible for the rapid spread of Islam through military and territorial gains.
 Upon his death in 644, a council of Islamic leaders elected a new Caliph, Uthman ibn Affan, of the Umayyad family.
-However, in 656 supporters of Ali, who believed that a descendant of the prophet should lead the Muslim community, assassinated Uthman and installed Ali as the fourth caliph.
+However, in 656 supporters of Ali, who believed that a descendant of Mohammad should lead the Muslim community, assassinated Uthman and installed Ali as the fourth caliph.
 Ali's reign was marred by numerous violent struggles between his supporters and the supporters of Muawiyah I, a relative of Uthman and the governor of Syria.
 When Ali was murdered in the year 661 by a supporter of Muawiyah, he became the first martyr of the Shia faith.
 Ali had two sons, Hasan ibn Ali and Husayn, who the Shia believe continued their father's struggle in different ways.
-Hasan renounced his right to the caliphate in a compromise with Mu'awiya, which the Shi'a view as Hasan's rational recognition of his own constraints at the time, but Husayn sought to restore the caliphate to the family of Ali by military means.
+Hasan renounced his right to the caliphate in a compromise with Mu'awiya, which the Shia view as Hasan's rational recognition of his own constraints at the time, but Husayn sought to restore the caliphate to the family of Ali by military means.
 When Muawiyah died in the 680 and his son Yazid I assumed the caliphate, Husayn renewed his efforts to regain the caliphate.
 On the advice of supporters in Kufa, a supposed stronghold of Shia support, Husayn and a small numbers of his family and supporters traveled to Kufa, camping out in nearby Karbala.
 However, the governor of Kufa was aware of Husayn's presence and sent close to 4000 troops to Karbala.
 After several days of failed negotiations, as Husayn refused to recognize Yazid as caliph, the governor's soldiers massacred Husayn and 72 of his men.
 This massacre, which occurred on the 10th day of the month of Muharram, elevated the martyrdom of Husayn to almost mythical levels in Shia belief.